EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 ## Feature Engineering

-Six features are computed per pixel by combining the pre- and post-flood images and computing the change:
+Six features are computed per pixel by combining the pre and post flood images and computing the change:

 ```python
 # Combine pre and post flood images into one multi-band image